cesbo/help/src/content/docs/en/astra/streams/index.md

 Streams in Astra represents an individual channel or media flow that receives content from various sources, processes it, and delivers it to clients.

+## Create New Stream

+To create a new stream, navigate to the "Dashboard" and click on the "New Stream" in main menu.
+This will open a dialog where you can select the type of stream you want to create: Single Program Stream (SPTS) or Multi Program Stream (MPTS).

 ## General Options

 The Single Program Stream (SPTS) commonly used to form TV channels.
 It can utilize multiple inputs for redundancy purposes, enhancing the reliability of the stream.